agenda24

 • Serves as Vice President at Blue Zones, LLC, implementing Blue Zones Project across the U.S.

-Nick’s role as is to bring the longevity lessons from areas like Ikaria, Greece, Nicoya, Costa Rica, and Okinawa, Japan to a larger audience, positively impacting the health of millions of people.
+Nick’s role is to bring the longevity lessons from areas like Ikaria, Greece, Nicoya, Costa Rica, and Okinawa, Japan to a larger audience, positively impacting the health of millions of people.
 As a speaker, he shares both the encouraging real data about the blue zones areas and their habits and practices as well as his own personal anecdotes about his conversations with these amazing people.
 He confesses that a 104 year old woman told him she feels sexier at her age than she did at 103.
 It’s these stories that make his feature presentations so engaging while spreading crucial health guidance to help everyone live a better, longer life.

 4:45 PM - 5:00 PM